The Clark School recruits and prepares graduate student researchers with the communication skills to become world-class competitors.

 Today, both the climate of the workplace and civic life have shifted to expect or need more effective science and engineering communication education at large along with more effective STEM communicators.
 In the workplace, employers expect engineers to serve as effective team members who can communicate complex technical ideas to non-specialists.
 In our Internet Age, the wide availability of information combined with a civic deficit of skills for assessing information’s validity leaves both an urgency and an opening for STEM professionals to serve as strong communicators and leaders.
 More than ever, the ability to communicate expertise and solve problems in partnership with communities of broad backgrounds directly will impact students’ individual success and communities’ abilities to address the problems they are facing at every scale.
 With these motivations in mind, the Clark School encourages your participation!

-Spring 2024 Guidelines
+Spring 2025 Guidelines

 Finalists will have a chance to compete in the University-level competition for $1000 prizes as well as the chance to compete in further rounds.

-For the Spring 2024 Clark School competition, there will be two rounds of competition: a preliminary round and final round.
+For the Spring 2025 Clark School competition, there will be two rounds of competition: a preliminary round and final round.
 All competitors must participate in both rounds.

-Preliminary Round - Submissions by March 6 to be considered to participate in Final Round
+Preliminary Round - Submissions by March 5 to be considered to participate in Final Round

 The Clark School is running a preliminary round of 3MT competition in order to provide structured feedback to those entering the final round and encourage continued excellence as presentations are revised and refined.
-All graduate students who wish to compete in the Clark School 3MT competition and be eligible to compete at the university level must register and submit a preliminary 3MT video presentation through the Clark School 3MT registration form.
+All graduate students who wish to compete in the Clark School 3MT competition and be eligible to compete at the university level must register and submit a preliminary 3MT video presentation through the Clark School 3MT form.
 All submissions will receive feedback from diverse perspectives from their departments and the college.

 Based on quality of presentation, diversity of technical fields, representation of academic units, and overall number of competitors, participants will be selected to continue on to the final Clark School round.

-Final Round - March 15
+Final Round - TBD

-University Competition - April 17
+University Competition - April 16

-Clark School finalists will advance to the campus-level final-round competition which will be held in-person on April 17, 2024 from 1:00pm to 3:00pm.
+Clark School finalists will advance to the campus-level final-round competition which will be held in-person on April 16, 2025 from 1:00pm to 3:00pm.

 3MT Rules and Judging Criteria (based upon rules developed by the University of Queensland):